PGY1 Pharmacy & PGY2 Health System Pharmacy Administration and Leadership with Masters

 Quality Improvement Projects

-Residents will also be required to complete two operational or clinical audits during their first year of residency.
-Audit topics commonly involve evaluations of current processes and protocols with an operational or clinical focus.
-Audit preceptors evaluate the residents’ research and writing skills, and then provide feedback on each of the audits in order to further develop and refine the residents’ skills.
-A medication use evaluation will also be completed during the first year of residency and this or an audit will be presented at the Great Lakes Pharmacy Residency Conference.
+Residents will be required to complete one operational audit during their first administrative rotation of the PGY1 year.
+Audit topics commonly involve evaluations of current processes and protocols with an operational focus.
+Audit preceptors evaluate the residents’ research and writing abilities, and then provide feedback on each of the audits in order to further develop and refine the residents’ skills.
+A medication use evaluation will also be completed during the first year of residency and this will be presented at the Vizient Midyear Poster Session and the Great Lakes Pharmacy Residency Conference.

 Longitudinal Management